ncdcommunity/Sending-IoT-Wireless-Vibration-and-Temperature-data-to-MySQL/README.md

 ![alt tag](https://github.com/rjrajbir/Node-red-with-Temperature-and-Vibration-Sensor/blob/master/Vibration-Sensor-Zigmo.png)

  For the duration of Power-Up, this vibration sensor learns “normal” base-line vibration from the monitored device.
 This base-line vibration is subtracted from regular sampled vibration readings to improve applicable vibration data.
 Preferably, the monitored device must be off even as the sensor is mastering.
 Once the sensor stabilizes and starts sending information, the device/equipment being monitored can be powered on.
 This business IoT wireless vibration sensor samples 3-axis of vibration data for 100ms after which calculate RMS, maximum, and minimal vibration readings.
-This sensor combines these records with temperature data in a data packet and transmits the result to modems and gateways in the wi-fi variety.
+This sensor combines these records with temperature data in a data packet and transmits the result to modems and gateways in the wireless variety.
 Once the transmission is complete, the vibration sensor is going lower back to sleep, therefore minimizing power consumption.

 Powered by using just 2 AA batteries and operational life of 500,000 wireless transmissions, a ten years battery life can be expected relying on environmental conditions and the data transmission interval.
 Optionally, this sensor may be externally powered, making it a perfect choice for wireless vibration monitoring device for industrial equipment.
 With an open communication protocol, this sensor transmits hardware-encrypted data that may be included with just about any control system or gateway.
 Data can be transmitted to a laptop, a raspberry pi, to Losant IoT cloud, microsoft® azure® IoT, and an embedded gadget all at the equal time.
 Sensor parameters and wireless transmission settings can be modified using labview® tracking software on a computer pc.